KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 4. Private gardens locations per plot
 5. A height map to further enhance the classification

 The first, fourht and fifth data inputs herefore mentioned can be created using already freely available data.
 To make this data useable, however, it will have to be prepped.
 This will be done in the first phase of this project: the data preparation phase.
+In case data from other sources is ues, other preparations may be needed.
+Similarly, it is possible that no preparations are needed.
+The sections below will explain what that data should look like.

 ###**Gardens**

 Contains two data inputs:
 - onbegroeidterrein from the BGT wich includes the bgt_fysiek attribute 'erf' meaning private gardens
 - percelen from the BKR which includes the plots

 The data is prepped by:
 1. selecting the data with 'erf' as bgt_fysiek attribute in onbegroeidterrein
 2. clipping the percelen data with the new onbegroeidterrein data such that the gardens are split up by their plot

+The end result is a polygon shapefile containing all private garden plots.

 ###**Height**